The Fraught Problem of Resolving Fire Safety for Aluminium Composite Cladding Products

 By Justin Cotton, Director, Lovegrove & Cotton

 With a recent article the writer examined the problems surrounding the Building Code and its enforcement with respect to aluminium composite panels (“ACPs”) used for building cladding, and the dangers of combustibility and fire spread.
 This of course is not a problem that is specific to Australia as we have seen with recent incidents overseas.
 In this follow up article the options for reform for the future are looked at in more detail.

-Incidents such as that at Lacrosse apartments in Melbourne highlight the need for Australia to adopt best practice building models in matters of external cladding and fire safety.
-If this were not to occur, then potentially it could lead to another incident where this time serious injury or loss of life could eventuate.
+Incidents such as that at Grenfell Tower highlight the need for Australia to adopt best practice building models in matters of external cladding and fire safety.
+If this were not to occur, then potentially it could lead to a similar incident on Australian soil where serious injury or loss of life could eventuate.